projectcalico/calico/docs/GCE.md

 You can get the cloud-config*.yaml files from the tests/scale directory of this repo.

 ## Setting up GCE networking
 In order for routing to work correctly between hosts, you must set up a firewall rule on GCE to allow IPIP packets to flow between the instances.
-The command for doing this are as follows.
+The command for doing this is as follows.

 ```
 gcloud compute firewall-rules create calico-ipip --allow 4 --network "default" --source-ranges "10.240.0.0/16"